-I then walk to the chair, wrap my handcuffs around one of it's legs, the same way I did to the man, set one of my feet on the back support, and pull.
+I then walk to the chair, wrap my handcuffs around one of it's leg, set one of my feet on the back support, and pull.

 I wince, as the handcuffs slowly slide off my hands.
 They weren't exactly my size, and I was flexible to begin with.

-Once it comes off, I rub at my wrists, then walk over to the unconsious pirate, drag him over to a corner of the room, and leave him there.
+Once it comes off, I rub at my wrist.
+I walk over to the unconscious pirate, drag him over to a corner of the room, and leave him there.
 On the other side of the room, are various crates, so I go over to take a look.

 Most of what I find are eatables, liquor, weapons, and ammonition.
 I abandon the rifles of the pirates for dual plasma pistols.
 They are common, light, and best of all, have lots of ammo lying around.
 I take four rounds, packing it into my pockets.

 Among some of the crates are ship parts.
 I tear off the cable of one, and use it to tie up the unconsious pirate.
 Then I gag him with the same cable.
-The cable was used in ship building, so I knew it would take at least top notch B-ranked strength implants to break them apart.
+The cable was used in ship building.
+It would take at least top notch B-ranked strength implants to break them apart.
 I doubted that the man could afford them, but as I took no chances, I wrapped him with another round.
 It should slow him down at the least.

 I then broke apart some of the parts in the room, and took some stuff that I was needing at the moment.
 Unfortunately, I couldn't carry all of it, so I just took five things.
 One was a processing core, another was a shard of terbium, and the other were some A-ranked tools.
 There was an S-ranked mini-engine, used in jetpacks that I had to painstaking leave behind.